Bonaventura Peeters the Younger

 Bonaventura Peeters the Younger (Antwerp, 17 October 1648 - Antwerp, 2 September 1702), was a Flemish painter, drawing artist and sailor known for his marine and landscape paintings.
 He was a member of the Peeters family of artists which was active in Antwerp in the 17th century.

 Life

 Peeters was born in Antwerp as the son of Gillis Peeters and Elisabeth de Smidt.
 Peeters was a scion of a family of painters specialised mainly in marine and landscape art.
-Peeters father and his uncle Bonaventura Peeters the Elder were marine painters and his brothers Willem (Gilliam) and Gillis the Younger were also marine artists.
+Peeters father and his uncle Bonaventura Peeters the Elder were marine painters and his brothers Willem (Guilliam, 1645–?) and Gillis (Egidius) the Younger (1645–1678) were also marine artists.
+Because of a relationship with a woman, Gillis later moved to Batavia, Dutch East Indies (current Jakarta in Indonesia), where he lived under the name Norbertus van Nimmen and later died.

 There is a record of a Bonaventure Peeters registering as a pupil of the genre painter Hendrick Govaerts at the Antwerp Guild of Saint Luke in the Guild year 1700–1701.
-It is not clear whether this was Bonaventura the Younger as he was already 52 years old then.
+This was likely his son, referred to as Bonaventura Peeters III, whom he had with his wife Petronella Specx.
 Peeters most likely trained in the family workshop.